UniconLabs/grouper-demo-docker/README.md

 ## Overview
-This Docker image contains a fully built Ldap, Shib, and Grouper environment.
+This Docker image contains a fully built Ldap, MySql, and Grouper environment.

-This does not follow best practices.
+This image does not follow best Docker practices.
 It is intended from demo/class usage.

 ## Running

-> Needs to be updated.
+To run the container:

 ```
-$ docker run -dP --name="idp-test" -v ~/docker/shib-config:/external-mount jtgasper3/docker-shibboleth-idp
+$ docker run -d -p 10389:389 -p 8080:8080 --name="grouper" jtgasper3/grouper-demo
 ```

+You can log into the Grouper UI with "banderson/password".
+The account is a sysadmin.
+Also available is "jsmith/password", which has no explicit privs.

 ## Building

 From source:

 ```
-$ docker build --tag="org_id/grouper-demo" github.com/UniconLabs/grouper-demo-docker
+$ docker build --tag="jtgasper3/grouper-demo" github.com/UniconLabs/grouper-demo-docker
 ```

 ## Author